apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**More than 60 people arrested at a gay wedding in southern Nigeria**
+**House Majority Leader Steve Scalise announces blood cancer diagnosis, currently undergoing treatment**

-You can read more about it [here](https://www.aljazeera.com/news/2023/8/29/more-than-60-people-arrested-at-a-gay-wedding-in-southern-nigeria).
+You can read more about it [here](https://www.cnn.com/2023/08/29/politics/steve-scalise-blood-cancer/index.html).

 ## Requirements
 - Python 3.8